What Are Your Self-Defense Rights in Canada? Exploring what the law says.

 The act committed is reasonable in the circumstances

-Three conditions.
-All three have to be met.
+These three conditions all have to be met.

 The third one — reasonable in the circumstances — is where most of the complexity lives, and it's what a court would examine if you ever had to defend your actions.